Published 30 November, 2021

 Like bookends on a shelf, the decision in April 2021 began my family’s relocation process and it will end (perhaps) when we are settled into a new home in February 2022.
 In between there’s an interval of ten months or so where we are floating without an anchor to a place that feels our own.

 This interval is a liminal space, between the thresholds of the life that was and what our new life will be.
-In practical terms it’s mostly a pain in the arse – constantly assessing our possessions in terms of weight, volume and value (however that’s defined), paying double school fees, navigating diaries across an eleven hour time difference, and buffering the exuberance of a five year old as we co-habit with family and friends.
+In practical terms it’s mostly a faff or a hassle, depending on your dialect – constantly assessing our possessions in terms of weight, volume and value (however that’s defined), paying double school fees, navigating diaries across an eleven hour time difference, and buffering the exuberance of a five year old as we co-habit with family and friends.

 I’ve written previously about thresholds of change in our lives and how they contain invitations to explore new territory – territory that requires us to deepen our tolerance for discomfort.
 As a third culture kid I’m familiar with the discomfort of transition, but ma isn’t just about intervals and thresholds.